-Information on submission of a request for authorisation of a clinical trial or a performance evaluation
+Information on submission of a request for authorisation of a clinical trial or a performance evaluation study

-Information on submission of a request for authorisation of a clinical trial or a performance evaluation to the Federal Institute for Drugs and Medical Devices (Bundesinstitut für Arzneimittel und Medizinprodukte, BfArM) in accordance with Section 22a of the German Act on Medical Devices
+Information on submission of a request for authorisation of a clinical trial or a performance evaluation study to the Federal Institute for Drugs and Medical Devices (Bundesinstitut für Arzneimittel und Medizinprodukte, BfArM) in accordance with Section 22a of the German Act on Medical Devices

 In accordance with Section 20 sub-section 1 of the German Act on Medical Devices ("Medizinproduktegesetz", MPG) as amended on 21 March 2010 (cf. Article 6 of the Law of 29 July 2009 (Bundesgesetzblatt [Federal Law Gazette] BGBl.
-I page 2326)), conducting clinical trials of medical devices and performance evaluations of In-vitro Diagnostic Devices (IVDD) requires authorisation by the competent federal higher authority ("Bundesoberbehörde").
+I page 2326)), conducting clinical trials of medical devices and performance evaluation studies of In-vitro Diagnostic Devices (IVDD) requires authorisation by the competent federal higher authority ("Bundesoberbehörde").

-In order to initiate the authorisation procedure for clinical trials of medical devices and performance evaluations of IVDD a request is to be submitted to the competent federal higher authority.
+In order to initiate the authorisation procedure for clinical trials of medical devices and performance evaluation studies of IVDD a request is to be submitted to the competent federal higher authority.
 This publication gives further information on the documents to be submitted in accordance with Section 3 of the Ordinance on Clinical Trials with Medical Devices ("Verordnung über klinische Prüfungen von Medizinprodukten", MPKPV).
 These statements are based on the statutory provisions valid as of 21 March 2010 as well as on normative regulations and European Directives.
 This publication is supposed to enable correct submission of the request thus promoting an effective authorisation procedure.

 The following information does not affect the applicant's obligation to submit further documents not listed here in the course of an application for a favourable assessment from the Ethics Committee.